-MEASURE Evaluation played a key role in helping to draft the original National Plan of Action for Orphans and Vulnerable Children, collaborating closely with the Federal Ministry of Women Affairs and Social Development, the U.S. government, UNICEF, the National Technical Coordinating Group on OVC, and others to agree on strategic objectives and indicators.
-MEASURE Evaluation is coordinating revisions for the updated National Plan of Action for OVC (2013–2020) and helping the Federal Ministry of Women Affairs and Social Development to harmonize and implement a national OVC M&E plan.
+MEASURE Evaluation played a key role in helping draft the original National Plan of Action for Orphans and Vulnerable Children, collaborating closely with the Federal Ministry of Women Affairs and Social Development, the U.S. government, UNICEF, the National Technical Coordinating Group on OVC, and others, to agree on strategic objectives and indicators.
+MEASURE Evaluation has coordinated revisions for the updated National Plan of Action for OVC (2013–2020) and has helped the Federal Ministry of Women Affairs and Social Development to harmonize and implement a national OVC M&E plan.
 Implementing the national M&E plan includes training M&E staff in the use of the National OVC Management Information System (NOMIS) – an electronic database for reporting data on orphans and vulnerable children.

 In 2008, MEASURE Evaluation supported the Nigerian government in conducting the National Situational Analysis and Assessment (SAA) for orphans and vulnerable children.
 The assessment reported that 17.5 million children fall into this category in Nigeria, and the findings were vital for planning and implementing future OVC programs.
-In order to fill in information gaps and make further programmatic and policy decisions for the Orphans and Vulnerable Children response, MEASURE Evaluation also undertook various secondary analyses on data from the Situational Analysis and Assessment.
+To help fill information gaps and make further programmatic and policy decisions for the Orphans and Vulnerable Children response, MEASURE Evaluation completed several secondary analyses that used data from the Situational Analysis and Assessment.

 Measuring the Impact of Health Education

-Nigeria’s Community Partnership for Action in the Social Sectors (COMPASS) project was a four-year endeavor to improve health education of the country’s women and children.
-COMPASS integrated reproductive and child health and primary school education interventions in 51 local government areas in the states of Bauchi, Kano, Lagos and Nasarawa, as well as the Federal Capital Territory – all areas with high infant and child mortality rates and low levels of primary schooling, especially for girls.
+Nigeria’s Community Partnership for Action in the Social Sectors (COMPASS) project was a four-year endeavor to improve health education among women and children.
+The COMPASS integrated reproductive/child health and primary school education interventions in 51 local government areas in the states of Bauchi, Kano, Lagos and Nasarawa, as well as the Federal Capital Territory – all areas with high infant and child mortality rates and low levels of primary schooling, especially for girls.

-MEASURE Evaluation collaborated with the Center for Research Evaluation and Resource Development to implement baseline and midline surveys to evaluate the COMPASS project and later assisted with an end-line survey.
+MEASURE Evaluation collaborated with the Center for Research Evaluation and Resource Development to carry out baseline and midline surveys to evaluate the COMPASS project, and also assisted with a later end-line survey.
 The end-line survey combined a large-scale household survey with surveys of health facilities and public and private primary schools in the five states.
-Results from the end-line survey were compared to results from the previous surveys to document changes in indicators in order to measure the project’s impact.
+Findings from the end-line survey were compared to findings from the previous surveys to document changes in indicators as a way to measure the project’s impact.

 Prevention of Mother-to-Child Transmission

-- Review of PMTCT data collection and reporting tools based on the harmonized Nigerian National Response Information Management Operational Plan;
+- A review of PMTCT data collection and reporting tools, based on the harmonized Operational Plan for the Nigerian National Response Information Management System.

 - Development of user guides for PMTCT tools;